moose-team/friends/CONTRIBUTING.md

 Fork and clone the repo, then `npm install` to install all dependencies.

-The `app` folder has the actual app, and it has it's own package.json.
+The `app` folder has the actual app, and it has its own `package.json`.
 If you are adding a dependency to the app, add it to `app/package.json`.
-The top level package.json has the build devDependencies (like electron).
+The top level `package.json` has the build `devDependencies` (like electron).

 ## Testing